Q-ship: Royal Navy

+Imperial German Navy

 The Imperial German Navy commissioned six Q-boats during the Great War for the Baltic Sea into the Handelsschutzflottille.
-None were successful in destroying enemy submarines.
+None was successful in destroying enemy submarines.
 The German Q-ship Schiff K heavily damaged the Russian submarine Gepard of the Bars class on 27 May 1916.
 The famous Möwe and Wolf were merchant raiders, vessels designed to disrupt enemy trade and sink merchantmen, rather than attack enemy warships.